safesoftware/fmepedia-spatialdashboard/README.md

 Installation Instructions
 -------------------------

+- Configure recorded_ais_reader.fmw with token for REST API. (http://fmeserver/fmetoken) - it needs this
+to clean up temporary files

 - Publish all workspaces (*.fmw files) to FME Server.
+Default repository is *spatialdashboard*, and you will need to modify some settings, such as those in the FMEServerJobSubmitter, if you change this.

 - Set up topics: sd_plane, sd_bus, sd_ship